FuelLabs/sway-rfcs/rfcs/0017-error-handling.md

 Throughout this RFC, we use the following terms:
 - _end-developer_ for application developers, who write they own code over which they have full control, and reuse Sway libraries, over whose implementation and behavior they have no control.
-- _reusable library_ for any dependency, that the end-developer has no control over, i.e., cannot opt in or out of a certain behavior of individual functions/methods.
+- _reusable library_ for any dependency, that the end-developer has no control over, i.e., cannot opt in or out of a certain behavior of individual functions/methods unless that foreseen by the library developer.
 This includes `std`, libraries provided by Fuel, like, e.g., `sway_libs`, or any third-party libraries.
 - _application_ for any end-developer's code, that the end-developer has a full control of.
 This will usually mean contracts, scripts, or predicates, but can also mean application specific local libraries.
 - _guard function_ for any function that checks preconditions or invariants in general and reverts if those are not satisfied.
 Typical examples in the `std` are `assert[_eq/_ne]` and `require`, and in `sway_libs` `ownership::only_owner`.

-When it comes to error handling, end-developers cannot influence implementation and behavior of _reusable libraries_ that they use as dependencies.
-That's why we expect _reusable libraries_ to follow strict guidelines, to fullfil the expectations listed in the below chapter.
+When it comes to error handling, _end-developers_ cannot influence implementation and behavior of _reusable libraries_ that they use as dependencies.
+That's why we expect _reusable libraries_ to follow guidelines that allow _end-developers_ to always be able to opt-in or out of error handling related cost.

 ## Error handling in reusable libraries